China services sector booms in June, suggest economy steadying

 "We should especially note the evident rebound in services businesses related to manufacturing activities," Cai Jin, a vice president at the China Federation of Logistics and Purchasing -- which compiles the official PMI -- said in a statement on the agency's official microblog Weibo account.

-"New orders from commodity retailers showed a big rebound, indicating that the stabilizing growth momentum in the factory sector is filtering into the services industry."
+"New orders from commodity retailers showed a big rebound, indicating that the stabilising growth momentum in the factory sector is filtering into the services industry."

 Thursday's HSBC/Markit survey showed firms in the services sector were generally optimistic about the 12-month business outlook.
 A sub-index gauging their sentiment picked up slightly in June from May's 11-month low, though the reading remained weak in the context of historical data.